 See for yourself what sparked Darwin’s theory of evolution, and take a scenic cruise to the Galapagos Islands.

-Things to Do on a Cruise to the Galapagos
+Things to Do on a Cruise to Galapagos Islands

 The Galapagos Islands are an amazing showcase of unique beauty and wildlife.
 The island’s inhabitants have focused on leaving the island as untouched as possible, so you can experience the Galapagos Islands as nature intended.
 You’ll see iguanas, giant tortoises, bright crabs and, of course, the famous blue-footed booby.
 Featured below are some of the best ways to spend your time when cruising to the Galapagos Islands: